Starry sturgeon

 The starry sturgeon (Huso stellatus), also known as the stellate sturgeon or sevruga (Drakul, اوزون برون, and Uzun Burun), is a species of sturgeon.
-It is native to the Black, Azov, Caspian and Aegean sea basins, but it has been extirpated from the last and it is predicted that the remaining natural population will follow soon due to overfishing.
+It is native to coastal and basin waters of the Black, Azov, Caspian and Aegean seas, but it has been extirpated from the last and it is predicted that the remaining natural population will follow soon due to overfishing.

 The starry sturgeon is an anadromous species, which migrates up rivers to spawn.

 It is considered critically endangered by the IUCN and international trade in this species (including its caviar) is restricted by CITES.

 Taxonomy

 Prior to 2025, it was placed in the genus Acipenser, but this placement was found to be paraphyletic, and it is more accurately placed in the genus Huso.
+Both of which, however, refer to the common name starry sturgeon.